ep1804/murrelet/README.md

 Murrelet is a simple messaging facade for various message queues or buses.
 The concept is like SLF4J, the simple logging facade for java.util.logging, log4j, etc.

+In addition, this is just a toy project.
+No offence to JMS API yet.

 # Agenda